 Referrals are never made to other bodies without the knowledge and consent of parents, unless in exceptional circumstances relating to child protection.
 The SENCO has a wide knowledge of services and organisations and can signpost families to those which they may find useful, including parent support groups such as Parent Carer Voice (formerly NYPACT), Contact (formerly Contact a Family) and POSCH.
 Information about further local, regional and national groups and networks can be found here.
 For families who have involvement with a number of services, the number of appointments and meetings can become overwhelming.
-In some cases, this can be helped by opening a Common Assessment Form (CAF) which would bring agencies together at Team around the Child (TAC) meetings to co-ordinate the support offered to a family.
-Our school is committed to its duty to safeguard all children including those with SEN and follows the North Yorkshire Safeguarding Board procedures for child protection (see Safequarding Policy).
+In some cases, this can be helped by completing an Early Help Assessment which would bring agencies together at Team around the Family (TAF) meetings to co-ordinate the support offered to a family.
+Our school is committed to its duty to safeguard all children including those with SEN and follows the North Yorkshire Safeguarding Board procedures for child protection (see Safeguarding Policy).
 SENDIASS (formally known as Parent Partnership) provides confidential and impartial information, advice and support to parents and carers of children who have special educational needs, learning difficulties or disabilities.
-The co-ordinator for our area is Jane Clark and she can be contacted on 01609 536923 or at jane.clark@northyorks.gov.uk.
+The co-ordinator for our area is Jane Clark and she can be contacted on 01609 536923 or via the contact form.
 Information can also be found on their website, Sendiass North Yorkshire YouTube channel or on the @SendiassNY Instagram page.
 We work closely with Children's Social Care to ensure that the needs of children who are looked after by the Local Authority are fully met.
+We also have close links with alternative providers who can offer bespoke educational opportunities as and when required.